by Ellen Castelow

 The French, who had developed a small cavalry unit specifically to attack the English and Welsh archers, were not only brought to an abrupt stop by the number of arrows that showered down upon them, they were by all accounts routed.
 The next attack came from the Germans who had allied themselves with the French and were leading the second cavalry attack.
 This was also stopped and it is said that so intense was the attack by the English and Welsh archers that at one point some ran out of arrows and had to run forward and collect arrows embedded in people lying on the ground.

-Following a final volley of his archers’ fire, the Black Prince ordered the advance.
+Following a final volley of his archers’ release, the Black Prince ordered the advance.
 The French broke and were pursued to Poitiers where the French King was captured.
 He was transported to London and held to ransom in the Tower of London for 3,000,000 gold crowns.

 Battle of Agincourt